Architecture and Events

 Integration View

-The following depiction shows the deployment view of the Simulation
+The following depiction shows the deployment view of the Simulation Framwork.

 The Simulation Framework consists of two Docker containers.
-The first
+The first one contains the actual

-that describe the actual simulation plan.
-The second container contains
+Simulator.
+It reads several configuration files that describe the actual simulation plan.
+The

-visualization of the simulation and gives you insights into current
+graphical visualization of the simulation and gives you insights into current vehicles in the fleet,

-vehicles in the fleet, travel requests, and metrics.
-The Web Frontend
+travel requests, and metrics.
+The Web Frontend uses the STOMP Event Bus

 Configuration Files